• Improve this Doc

 log-level

 Logging level severity option.
-There is a option to chose between info and debug log severity.
+You can choose between info and debug log severity.

 Syntax